-Please hand in the assignment by 5pm on Friday July 5th.
-Late Penalty -20% off for up to 72 hours late.
+Please hand in the assignment by 11pm Saturday October 2nd.
+Late Penalty -20% off for up to 36 hours late.
 Zero after that.
-Please submit a printout of a Maple worksheet containing Maple code and output.
+Please export your Maple worksheet(s) containing your Maple code and Maple output to a .pdf file and upload your pdf file(s) to Crowdmark.

 Download and read the paper "Sparse Polynomial Arithmetic" by Stephen Johnson.
 Notice that Johnson's paper assumes univariate polynomials only.
 One can map a multivariate polynomial f(x, y, z) into a univariate polynomial g(x) by means of the Kronecker substitution: $g := subs(y = x^j, z = x^k, f)$ for sufficiently large j, k in such a way that one can recover f(x, y, z) from g(x).
+We will use a different monomial to integer encoding.